 Welcome to the University of Wisconsin’s Department of Neurology and the Division of Pediatric Neurology.

 The Pediatric Neurology Residency Program is fully ACGME accredited with a current 3 year cycle.
-The entire training program is based at the University of Wisconsin Hospital and Clinics, the American Family Children’s Hospital, and the William S. Middleton VA Hospital.
+The entire training program is based at the University of Wisconsin Hospital and Clinics and the American Family Children’s Hospital.
 Attached to the Medical Center are state of the art facilities which include the Health Sciences Learning Center and the Ebling Library at the University of Wisconsin School of Medicine and Public Health.

 The Pediatric Neurology Division at the Department of Neurology works very closely with the Department of Pediatrics and provides neurological care for children in the Neurology outpatient clinics and at the American Family Children’s Hospital.
 This hospital is a very busy regional tertiary referral center which provides experience in a wide range of neurological conditions.
 Built in 2007 and expanced in 2014, the facilities are comfortable and modern.
 Inpatient units consistently run near capacity and additional intensive care units are currently being built.
 Pediatric neurology faculty participates in multidisciplinary clinics including Neurooncology, Headache, Metabolic Genetics, Brain Care, and Neuromuscular.
 A very active ketogenic diet program and a pediatric epilepsy monitoring unit provide excellent opportunities to gain experience in the management of complex epilepsy patients.

 The pediatric neurology faculty is consistently rated highly for teaching, and neurology residency graduates have an exceptionally high rate of passing their board exams on their first try with very high scores.